Well, well…It’s time to break things down.

 - They’re decentralized.
 This means they aren’t governed or managed by any one person, financial institution or governmental entity.

 - They’re international.
-They let you make transactions around the world via internet.
+They let you make transactions around the world via the internet.

 What Are The Advantages Of These 3 Characteristics?